University of Guelph: Facilities and plans

-The War Memorial Hall was erected in 1924 of stone-cut limestone by the Ontario Agriculture College; The landmark building was designed by architect Harry Reginald Coales as a lecture hall or theatre to honour students who had enlisted and died in the First World War.
-Two bronze tablets in the Memorial Chapel remember the alumni who died in the First World War and in the Second World War.
-Johnston Hall, a signature symbol of the university, was built in 1931, taking the place of the torn-down Moreton Lodge (c.
-1874) and becoming the home for the OAC Administration.
-The Johnston Clock tower overlooks Winegard Walk and is visible from much of the campus.
-The building also overlooks Johnston Green, a popular location for recreational sporting activities and outdoor concerts.
+The War Memorial Hall was erected in 1924 of stone-cut limestone by the Ontario Agriculture College; the landmark building was designed by architect Harry Reginald Coales as a lecture hall or theatre to honour students who had enlisted and died in the First World War.
+Two bronze tablets in the Memorial Chapel remember the alums who died in the First World War and in the Second World War.